KreativeND/e-commerce/README.md

-Here's the revised and fixed version of your Markdown README file:

 # E-Commerce App

 A dynamic, responsive e-commerce platform built with React.js, Redux, and Tailwind CSS.
 The application is also a Progressive Web App (PWA).